cu-mkp/manuscript-object/README.md

 ```

 # Setup
 Note: if you have multiple versions of Python 3 installed, specify that version when running bash commands.
-E.g. `python3.7` instead of `python3`.
+E.g., `python3.7` instead of `python3`.

 1. Install [Python](https://www.python.org/) (version 3.7+)